Pyramid power

-Pyramid power refers to the belief that the ancient Egyptian pyramids and objects of similar shape can confer a variety of benefits.
-Among these assumed properties are the ability to preserve foods, sharpen or maintain the sharpness of razor blades, improve health, function "as a thought-form incubator", trigger sexual urges, and cause other effects.
+Pyramid power is the belief that the pyramids of ancient Egypt and objects of similar shape can confer a variety of benefits.
+Among these supposed properties are the ability to preserve foods, sharpen or maintain the sharpness of razor blades, improve health, function "as a thought-form incubator", trigger sexual urges, and cause other effects.
 Such unverified conjectures regarding pyramids are collectively known as pyramidology.

-There is no scientific evidence that pyramid power exists.
+There is no evidence that pyramid power exists.

 History

 In the 1930s, a French ironmonger and pendulum-dowsing author, Antoine Bovis, developed the idea that small models of pyramids can preserve food.
 The story persists that Bovis, while standing inside the King's Chamber of the Great Pyramid in Egypt, saw a garbage can inside the chamber piled with dead animals that had wandered into the structure, noticed that these small carcasses were not decaying and inferred that the structure somehow preserved them.
 However, Bovis never claimed to have visited Egypt.
 In his self-published French-language booklet Bovis ascribes his discovery to reasoning and experiments in Europe using a dowsing pendulum:

 In 1949, inspired by Bovis, a Czechoslovakian named Karel Drbal applied for a patent on a "Pharaoh's shaving device", a model pyramid alleged to maintain the sharpness of razor blades.
 According to the patent (#91,304), "The method of maintaining the razor blades and straight razor blades sharp by placing them in the magnetic field in such a way that the sharp edge lies in the direction of the magnetic lines."
 Drbal alleged that his device would focus "the earth's magnetic field", although he did not make it clear how this would work, or whether the device's shape or materials exerted the effect.

 Drbal's contention that razors could be sharpened or have their sharpness maintained by alignment with Earth's magnetic field was not new.
 In 1933, The Times carried letters claiming, "if I oriented my razor blades ...
 N. and S. by the compass ... they tend to last considerably longer" and "The idea of keeping razor blades in a magnetic field is not quite new.
 About the year 1900 I found this out".

 Sheila Ostrander and Lynn Schroeder, authors of the paranormal, visited Czechoslovakia in 1968, where they happened upon a cardboard pyramid manufactured commercially by Drbal.
 They met Drbal, and dedicated a chapter of their popular 1970 book Psychic Discoveries Behind the Iron Curtain to pyramid power.
 This book introduced both the concept of pyramid power and the story about Antoine Bovis to the English-speaking world.